 There are also practical shortcuts, like draft agendas for Project Board meetings and benefits reviews.
 However, I felt there could be more emphasis on the importance of a successful handover to operations, as this is often missed in projects and the support of the Executive is making sure this happens effectively is essential.

-The book provides clear guidance as to what is expected of the project manager, as well as how to select the right project manager for the project.
+The book provides clear guidance as to what is expected of the project manager in the PRINCE2 framework, as well as how to select the right project manager for the project.
 Chapter 8 offers advice on what to do if the project manager selected requires too much support or is failing to manage by exception, and again, this is good, practical advice for new Executives.

 In the past, many project managers have had to provide guidance themselves to Project Board members, and ask for what they need.

 They will assuredly appreciate the concrete guidance this book offers in a form that they can give to Executives instead of having to hold difficult conversations which can often feel like undermining the Executive’s experience or authority.